California Consumer Privacy Act (CCPA) Policy

 We generally collect personal information, as listed under CCPA, in the form of first name, last name and email address.

-We collect the consumer information stated above at the time you create your forever free account with MemberVault.
+We collect the consumer information stated above at the time you create your account with MemberVault.
 Our website collects cookies, and have Google Analytics and ActiveCampaign Site Tracking installed.
 These pieces of data and code collect information from our website visitors.
 The collected information is essential for us to operate and provide the service our customers expect from us.

 You have the right to request disclosure of the personal information we collected about you by contacting us at firstname.lastname@example.org.